vdesabou/kafka-docker-playground-docs/docs/playground repro bootstrap.md

 ❣️ Only required if you want to use your own existing cluster

 🎓 Tip: you can also use CLUSTER_NAME environment variable
+🎓 Tip: use \<tab\> completion to trigger fzf completion

 #### *--cluster-creds CLUSTER-CREDS*